Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

-Along these lines, certain photonic lattices have been also shown to support quantum squeezed states \cite{Sipe2013}, thereby bridging classical integrated photonics with fundamental aspects of quantum optics.
-The ability to generate squeezed states is highly significant for enhancing the precision of interferometric measurements, leading to diverse applications \cite{Kolobov1999, Breitenbach1997, Orzel2001}; for instance, the LIGO gravitational-wave detector utilizes squeezed states of light to enhance its sensitivity beyond the standard quantum limit \cite{Aasi2013}.

-In this work, we provide a class of photonic lattices with non-uniform couplings where the beams oscillatory trajectories resemble two different physical phenomena.
-Firstly, these oscillations yield a discrete analogue of the tautochrone phenomenon of classical mechanics: beams launched from different sites focus at the same location after a fixed propagation distance [see Fig.~\ref{fig1}(a)].
-Secondly, the beam's diffraction follows the dynamics of squeezed states of quantum optics: it can either remain shape-preserving or exhibit squeezed evolution with periodic width oscillations [see Fig.~\ref{fig1}(b)].
-Moreover, using the Wigner function formalism, we identify the regions of parameter space that support coherent-state-like propagation, and finally we demonstrate that Kerr nonlinearity enables switching between the coherent-state-like and squeezed regimes.
+In this Letter, we provide a class of photonic lattices with nonuniform couplings where the oscillatory trajectories of the beams resemble two different physical phenomena.
+First, these oscillations yield a discrete analog of the tautochrone phenomenon of classical mechanics: beams launched from different sites focus at the same location after a fixed propagation distance [see Fig.~\ref{fig1}(a)].
+Second, the diffraction of an individual beam follows the dynamics of squeezed states of quantum optics \cite{Sipe2013, Kolobov1999, Breitenbach1997, Orzel2001, Aasi2013}: it can either remain shape preserving or exhibit squeezed evolution with periodic width oscillations [see Fig.~\ref{fig1}(b)].
+Moreover, using the Wigner function formalism, we identify the regions of parameter space that support coherent-state-like propagation.
+Finally, we demonstrate that Kerr nonlinearity enables switching between the coherent-state-like and squeezed regimes.